ejneyland/e-commerce_system/README.md

 Application User Manual:

-From the main menu, displayed upon launch of the application..
+From the main menu, follow instructions displayed upon launch of the application..